Tamburasca/kodi/README.md

 ## Installation on a Raspberry PI 4

-Install - under PVR-Clients - the Simple IPTV Client and configure it for the following menu items:
+Install - under PVR-Clients - the IPTV SimpleClient and configure it for the following menu items:

 1. General: